 However, the main principle stays the same.
 You have to attract traffic, stimulate your visitors to consume your content and perform your Call to Action.

-And as Affiliate you still can (and should!) build your tribe.
+And as Affiliate you still can (and should!) build your list/tribe.
 Because it’s so much easier (and cheaper) to “sell to” warm and hot traffic than to cold prospects.

 It’s your goal as an online marketer to choose your business income model, setup strategies and plans to build your tribe, and convert people through the different stages (from strangers into visitors, into leads, into buyers, and eventually into fans) where you also have to keep attention to the Know, Like and Trust phase your visitors are in.

 In each stage, you have to find the most effective traffic source, find the best media to communicate, and create the proper content for your target audience.

 Think in campaigns and sequential steps your prospect has to go through.

 - Grabs your viewers Attention or Awareness,

 - Keeps them Interested,

 - Perform your Call-to-action that brings them one step further in your marketing/sales funnel.